JayMat96/JayMat96.github.io/Case Study: Heroku.md

-Research and review the various ways you could use Heroku to implement a CI solution.
-Describe where the various technologies Heroku has to offer fit into each of the testing environments.
 Document a possible approach on how to use it for your next "online game project".
 Submit this as a .md page on your github.io site.

 Starting Reference: https://www.heroku.com/flow